LXII Legislature of the Mexican Congress: Chamber of Deputies elections

+The Chamber of Deputies after the 2012 Mexican general election.

+The Chamber of Deputies is composed of 500 legislators elected for a three-year term and not eligible for immediate reelection.
+300 deputies are elected by direct vote in each of the federal electoral districts of the country, and the other 200 through a list system voted in each of the electoral constituencies.

 The Institutional Revolutionary Party lost 32 seats, ending with 207.
 The PAN lost 28 seats, ending with 114.
 The PRD gained 31 seats, ending with 100.
 The Green Party gained 11 seats, ending with 34.
 The PT gained 6 seats, ending with 19.
 The New Alliance gained 3 seats, ending with 10.
 The Citizens Movement gained 10 seats, ending with 16.
 1 independent seat was lost, and now there are none in the Chamber of Deputies.